 Putting money into an Individual Retirement Account, or IRA, is a great way to use your refund, especially if your employer doesn’t offer a retirement savings contributions vehicle.
 The goal is to save around 10 percent to 15 percent of your salary for retirement.
 Depositing all your tax refund into your IRA every year is a solid, consistent way to help you meet your long-term retirement goals.

-Many credit cards issuers charge users around 16% for unpaid monthly balances.
+Many credit cards issuers charge users around 24% interest for unpaid monthly balances.
 If you don’t pay off your interest every month, you end up paying interest on your interest.
 Use your tax refund to start bringing those numbers down every month by using your refund to make a dent in your credit card balance.

 Open up a 529 college savings plan to start saving for your kids’ college education.
 It’s a great way to save on a consistent basis, and these plans allow you to deduct the amount of money in your account from your tax return that you file to the state every year.
-College expenses keep growing every year; by putting some of your money towards a college plan, you can actually save money while saving for your kids’ future.

 Consider additional protection with insurance.